opendocsg/slw-judgments-backfill/2011_SGHC_38/report.md

  and may order the action to be stayed or dismissed or judgment to be entered accordingly, as the case may be.

 20     The court’s power to strike out an action is a draconian one.
 As such, it should not be exercised unless a plaintiff’s case is wholly devoid of merit.
-In _Gabriel Peter & Partners v Wee Chong Jin_ [1997] 3 SLR(R) 649, the Court of Appeal explained at [18]:
+In _Gabriel Peter & Partners v Wee Chong Jin_ <span class="citation">[1997] 3 SLR(R) 649</span>, the Court of Appeal explained at [18]:

  In general, it is only in plain and obvious cases that the power of striking out should be invoked. ...
 It should not be exercised by a minute and protracted examination of the documents and facts of the case in order to see if the plaintiff really has a cause of action.
 The practice of the courts has been that, where an application for striking out involves a lengthy and serious argument, the court should decline to proceed with the argument unless, not only does it have doubts as to the soundness of the pleading but, in addition, it is satisfied that striking out will obviate the necessity for a trial or reduce the burden of preparing for a trial.

  [emphasis added]

 21     Obviously, a case that is hopelessly doomed to fail should be struck out.
-In _Bandung Shipping Pte Ltd v Keppel TatLee Bank Ltd_ [2003] 1 SLR(R) 295, where the Court of Appeal struck out a hopeless claim, Chao Hick Tin JA stated (at [34]) that to allow the case to go further for trial would be to compel the defendants to expend time and money in defending a case which obviously had not merit whatsoever.
+In _Bandung Shipping Pte Ltd v Keppel TatLee Bank Ltd_ <span class="citation">[2003] 1 SLR(R) 295</span>, where the Court of Appeal struck out a hopeless claim, Chao Hick Tin JA stated (at [34]) that to allow the case to go further for trial would be to compel the defendants to expend time and money in defending a case which obviously had not merit whatsoever.

 22     The plaintiffs’ application for a declaration must be viewed in the context of separation of powers under the Constitution of the Republic of Singapore (1985 Rev Ed, 1999 Reprint).
 In regard to judicial power, Art 93 of the Constitution provides: